Mertim: Building

 The complex at includes a shopping center of 1100 stores and a 52-floor skyscraper which is popularly known as Metropol or the Tower.
-The total height of the building is 176.8 m and it is claimed that the building was the highest skyscraper between Singapore and Frankfurt as of the early 1990s.
+The total height of the building above ground level is 176.8 m and it is claimed that it was the tallest skyscraper in the area between Singapore and Frankfurt as of the early 1990s.
 Sixteen floors of the building are used as a hotel and the rest are reserved for offices.
 At present, the hotel is operated by the Radisson Hotel Group.